Photorefractive keratectomy: Halos, starbursts and refractive errors

 PRK can be associated with glare, halos, and starburst aberrations, which can occur with postoperative corneal haze during the healing process.
 Night halos are seen more often in revisions with small ablation zone size.
 With more recent developments in laser technology, this is less common after 6 months though symptoms can persist beyond a year in some cases.
 A dilute concentration of the chemotherapeutic agent, Mitomycin-C, can be applied briefly at the completion of surgery to reduce risk of hazing, although with increased risk of sicca.

 Predictability of the resulting refractive correction after healing is not totally exact, particularly for those with more severe myopia.
 This can lead to under/overcorrection of the refractive error.
 In the case of the overcorrection, premature consequences of presbyopia is a possibility.
 Experienced surgeons employ a custom-profile algorithm to further enhance predictability in their results.

 In 1 to 3% of cases, loss of best corrected visual acuity (BCVA) can result, due to decentered ablative zones or other surgical complications.
 PRK results in improved BCVA about twice as often as it causes loss.
 Decentration is becoming less and less of a problem with more modern lasers using sophisticated eye centering and tracking methods.

 Comparison to LASIK

 A systematic review that compared PRK and LASIK concluded that LASIK has shorter recovery time and less pain.
 The two techniques after a period of one year have similar results.

 A 2016 systematic review found that it was unclear whether there were any differences in efficacy, accuracy, and adverse effects when comparing PRK and LASEK procedures among people with low to moderate myopia.
 The review stated that no trials have been conducted comparing the two procedures on people with high myopia.

 A 2017 systematic review found uncertainty in visual acuity, but found that in one study, those receiving PRK were less likely to achieve a refractive error, and were less likely to have an over-correction than compared to LASIK.

+A meta-analysis in 2025 showed that PRK/transPRK appears to be a safe and effective refractive surgery for thin corneas with simple or astigmatic myopia and without any other ocular pathologies or topographic abnormalities.